-New mask guidance could strain supply, test limits of market
+Face masks recommended, though Trump says he won’t wear one

 WASHINGTON (AP) — The Trump administration’s expected new guidance that many people in the United States should start wearing face coverings when out in public is raising concern that it could cause a sudden run on masks.

-Though some people already have begun acquiring or creating face masks on their own, the administration’s new guidance — expected to apply to people in areas of the country hit hard by the coronavirus — could test the market’s ability to accommodate a surge in demand.
+Though some people already have begun acquiring or creating face masks on their own, the administration’s new guidance could test the market’s ability to accommodate a surge in demand.
+It was expected to be limited to people in areas of the country hit hard by the coronavirus, not nationwide, as some health experts had urged.

-The new guidance, still being formalized, also would allow people to use more rudimentary covering like T-shirts, bandannas and non-medical masks.
+The new guidelines, to be announced Friday, will encourage people to use more rudimentary covering like T-shirts, bandannas and non-medical masks.
 And President Donald Trump himself suggested scarves could be an good alternative to masks.

-The new recommendations are being finalized at a time when states are bracing for critical shortfalls like those that other parts of the world have experienced.
+The new recommendations are set to be announced at a time when states are bracing for critical shortfalls like those that other parts of the world have experienced.
 They’re scrambling to stockpile all manners of equipment.

 In New York, Gov. Andrew Cuomo said Friday he would use his authority to seize ventilators and protective gear from private hospitals and companies that aren’t using them.